The Evolution of Police Long Guns

 One of the coyotes started scouting out the top of the bank, apparently to look for pinche migra like us.
 He stepped off the trail, perhaps to take a leak, but perhaps to investigate something about the brush we were in that didn’t look right.
 He almost fell on top of Travis, who was crouched down next to me.
 Travis stuck the shotgun muzzle in his groin–at about Trav’s shoulder level–and pumped a shell into the chamber, which got the subject’s undivided attention.
 The subject was immediately compliant, and Travis was able to take him into custody.

-The others, however, scattered like quail–and there were lots of them.
+The others, however, scattered like quail when they heard the commotion–and there were lots of them.
 Several jumped in the river, which is what we had been waiting to avoid.
 I didn’t care if they swam back, but some might not have been very good swimmers.
 We didn’t want anybody to get hurt or drown, and El Rio is plenty deep enough to drown in, that close to where it flows into the Gulf of Mexico.

 Travis had the first guy under control, so I grabbed Trav’s shotgun and scrambled down the bank to the water’s edge.

 The guias, the guides, were good swimmers, of course.
-One was treading water near the north bank, squirting water from his mouth and smiling at me.
+One was treading water near the north bank, smiling and squirting water from his mouth at me.
 He knew I wasn’t planning to get wet apprehending him.
 I ordered him out of the river, hoping the pollos would follow suit.

 “Porque?” he asked.